APS-USAXS/usaxs-ipython/examples/custom_loop.md

 ```

-## Load your python code
+## Import or Reload your python code

+In both cases, you use the module name without quotes.
+The module name is the python file name without the `.py` part.

+### Import
 If you have not already imported this file, then do this
 from the bluesky (ipython) command line:

     import my_python_file_name

+### Reload
 If you have already imported this file once, then

     reload(my_python_file_name)

-Note in both cases, you use the module name without quotes.
-The module name is the python file name without the `.py` part.

 Note also that [`reload()`](https://docs.python.org/3.6/library/importlib.html#importlib.reload)
 is from the python